-QPI Title: Specialist Speech pharyngeal or laryngeal cancer should be seen by a and Language Therapist (SLT) before treatment to ech and swallowing.
-Description: Proportion of patients with oral, pharyngeal or laryngeal cancer undergoing treatment with curative intent who are seen by a Specialist SLT before treatment.
+QPI Title: Patients with oral, pharyngeal or laryngeal cancer should be seen by a Specialist Speech and Language Therapist (SLT) before treatment to assess voice, speech and swallowing.
+Description: Proportion of patients with oral, pharyngeal or laryngeal cancer undergoing treatment with curative intent who are seen by a Specialist SLT before treatment ^d .
 Rationale and Evidence: An SLT who specialises in head and neck cancer should be available to work with every patient whose primary treatment disrupts the ability to speak, eat or swallow 2 .
-These patients should receive appropriate assessment of communication and swallowing before treatment 2 . communicate sh commence 2 .
-Conf treatment is likely to affect their ability to ould meet the SLT before treatment should tinued SLT input is important in maintaining voice fective swallow function following head and neck Assessment of voice, speech and swallowing of patients is very difficult to measure accurately therefore uptake is utilised within this QPI as a proxy for assessment.
-Although it will not provide an absolute measure of patient access to this procedure it will give an indication of access across NHS Boards and highlight any areas of variance which can then be further examined.
+These patients should receive appropriate assessment of communication and swallowing before treatment 2 .
+Patients whose treatment is likely to affect their ability to communicate should meet the SLT before treatment should commence 2 .
+Continued SLT input is important in maintaining voice and safe and effective swallow function following head and neck cancer treatment ^{2,10} .
+Assessment of voice, speech and swallowing of patients is very difficult to measure accurately therefore uptake is utilised within this QPI as a proxy for assessment.
+Although it will not provide an absolute measure of patient access to this, it will give an indication of access across NHS Boards and highlight any areas of variance which can then be further examined.
 It is also difficult to accurately capture all eligibility criteria for this QPI therefore patients undergoing treatment with curative intent have been selected to ensure focussed measurement.
 Patients are considered for therapy on an individual basis and should still be referred into the service pre/during/post treatment if there are issues with swallowing and/or communication reported.
 Specifications: Numerator: Number of patients with oral, pharyngeal or laryngeal cancer undergoing treatment with curative intent who are seen by a Specialist SLT before treatment.
 Denominator: All patients with oral, pharyngeal or laryngeal cancer undergoing treatment with curative intent.
-Exclusions: Patients who refuse assessment.
-Patients who undergo wide local excision only.
-Nasopharynx and parotid patients who do not undergo bilateral neck treatment.
-Target: 90% hin this target is designed to account for situations quire treatment urgently.
+Exclusions: • Patients who refuse assessment.
+Target: 90% The tolerance within this target is designed to account for situations where patients require treatment urgently.
+It also accounts for those patients where S&L assessment may not be clinically required prior to treatment.